-Through the study of a wide range of literature, the language A: literature course encourages students to appreciate the artistry of literature and to develop an ability to reflect critically on their reading.
+Through the study of a wide range of literature, the Language A: Literature course encourages students to appreciate the artistry of literature and to develop an ability to reflect critically on their reading.
 Works are studied in their literary and cultural contexts, through close study of individual texts and passages, and by considering a range of critical approaches.
-In view of the international nature of the IB and its commitment to intercultural understanding, the language A: literature course does not limit the study of works to the products of one culture or the cultures covered by any one language.
+In view of the international nature of the IB and its commitment to intercultural understanding, the Language A: Literature course does not limit the study of works to the products of one culture or the cultures covered by any one language.
 The study of works in translation is especially important in introducing students, through literature, to other cultural perspectives.
-The response to the study of literature is through oral and written communication, thus enabling students to develop and refine their command of language.”
+The response to the study of literature is through oral and written communication, thus enabling students to develop and refine their command of the language.”

 — Language A: Literature Guide, p 5.